collabgear/sharetribe-extras/README.md

 Also be sure to set the following environment variables ( used for referral system API backend ):
 - SERVER_APP_INTEGRATION_SDK_CLIENT_ID ( Integration API client ID )
 - SERVER_APP_INTEGRATION_SDK_CLIENT_SECRET ( Integration API client secret )

-You can try out a live demo with the above features at the test site: http://sharetribe-flex-extras.collabgear.work:3210/ .

 **Roadmap**